GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: Related Work

 \section{Related Work}

 \paragraph{Legal domain:} In the legal domain, LexGLUE \citep{chalkidis-etal-2022-lexglue} and LEXTREME \citep{niklaus-etal-2023-lextreme} are established benchmarks for legal classification tasks.
 LegalBench \citep{legalbench} is the standard for evaluating LLMs on legal reasoning via multiple-choice questions.
-More closely related to our work, task 5.4 of LexEval~\citep{LexEval} uses a similar legal examination for Chinese instead of Greek, but, unlike our approach, LexEval does not provide citations or use LLM-as-a-judge, instead evaluating with the less reliable, overlap-based ROUGE metric \citep{cohan-goharian-2016-revisiting}.
-LLeQA \citep{lleqa} collects pairs of everyday legal questions and answers, including citations to French statutory law articles, but they evaluate using the METEOR metric without measuring its correlation with human experts.
-CaseGen~\citep{li2025casegenbenchmarkmultistagelegal} on the other hand, assesses document drafting and legal judgment generation in Chinese using the LLM-as-a-judge approach.
-While they do measure agreement between human and LLM evaluations, they do not compare different prompts or models.
-Concurrent work, OAB-Bench \citep{pires2025automatic}, uses data from the Brazilian Bar Examination and also provides the official guidelines as rubrics for the LLM-judges.
-They do evaluate different LLM-judges, but they only do it for three samples and they do not provide citations to statutory articles.
-Notably, the complexity of their rubrics necessitates the use of the expensive OpenAI-o1 model for evaluation, thus significantly increasing the overall cost, amounting to approximately \$50 for each LLM evaluated.
+More closely related to our work, task 5.4 of LexEval~\citep{LexEval} is based on Chinese Bar exams, but, unlike our approach, it does not provide citations or use LLM-as-a-judge, instead evaluating with the less reliable, overlap-based ROUGE metric \citep{cohan-goharian-2016-revisiting}.
+Similarly, LLeQA \citep{lleqa} contains everyday legal questions in French, but evaluation is based on the METEOR metric without measuring its correlation with human experts.
+CaseGen~\citep{li2025casegenbenchmarkmultistagelegal} assesses document drafting and legal judgment generation in Chinese using the LLM-as-a-judge approach.

+Two concurrent works, OAB-Bench \citep{pires2025automatic} and LEXam \citep{fan2025lexam}, are most similar to GreekBarBench as they also provide open-ended legal questions and rubrics for LLM-judges.
+However, both have notable limitations.
+OAB-Bench, based on the Brazilian Bar exams, uses official guidelines as rubrics, but their complexity necessitates a costly model (OpenAI-o1), resulting in an evaluation cost of approximately \$50 per LLM.
+LEXam is based on English and German law school questions, which, unlike Bar exams, are targeted at less experienced students rather than graduates.
+Crucially, while both projects evaluate the quality of LLM-judges, neither provides these manual evaluations as a publicly available, standalone benchmark, preventing the community from using them to assess new judges in the future.

 \paragraph{LLM-as-a-judge:} LLM-as-a-judge was introduced by \citet{llmJudge}, who meta-evaluated its performance against human preferences for multi-turn chat assistant dialogues.
 A comprehensive overview of LLM-as-a-judge and meta-evaluation resources can be found in the survey by \citet{gu2024surveyllmasajudge}.
 Taking this concept further, JudgeBench \citep{judgeBench} introduced a general-purpose benchmark specifically for the meta-evaluation of LLM-judges.
 In line with our approach, other studies similarly develop separate benchmarks to meta-evaluate judges on specific tasks \citep{starace2025paperbenchevaluatingaisability,niklaus2025swiltrabenchswisslegaltranslation}.